Last updated on August 24th, 2023 at 07:46 am

 #4 Give Them More Attention

-Another reason that cats get on the counter is to be by their people.
+Another reason that cats get on the counter is to be with their people.

 If your cat is always jumping up onto the counter for petting, consider giving your cat more time before going into the kitchen.

 A solid 10 minutes of petting and snuggling could be just the thing to keep the kitty off your counters.

 You might think that keeping cats off the counter is a lost cause, but don’t despair.
 You can do it.